-We’ve been talking about the talent gap in this industry we both love and play in, and how crucial it is to attract and retain talent.
-In the last two posts, we discussed recruiting and retaining, and how to survive and thrive, even if your client’s CEO decides to retire.
+We’ve been talking about the talent gap in the industry we both love and play in, and how crucial it is to attract and retain talent.
+In the last two posts, we discussed recruiting and retention, and how to survive and thrive, even if your client’s CEO decides to retire.
 Today, we’re going to talk about one more crucial element for driving agency success—onboarding.

 Implementing a good onboarding process can make a huge difference.
 I just read a Boston Consulting Group study that said that firms that onboard well can expect to nearly double their corporate revenue growth and profit margins, compared to firms with only average onboarding practices.